article

 In the future, incorporating knowledge of hCAZyme genotype into clinical practice could enable clinicians to identify in advance which patients are most likely to benefit from specific dietary interventions.
 This would not only avoid unnecessary restrictive diets for those unlikely to benefit but also open the door to personalized medicine in IBS.

-Dr Maura Corsetti, University of Nottingham
+Dr Maura Corsetti, School of Medicine

 Story credits